rustanacexd/cc-slash-commands/create-prd.md

 ## Command Usage

+- `/create-prd /path/to/requirements.md` - Reads requirements from the specified markdown file (highest priority)
 - `/create-prd` - Analyzes last 10 chat messages to extract feature context
-- `/create-prd "feature description"` - Uses the provided prompt as initial context
+- `/create-prd "feature description"` - Uses the provided prompt string as initial context (lowest priority)

 ## Final instructions

 1. Do NOT start implementing the PRD
-2. When command prompt is provided, use it as primary context (overrides chat history)
+2. Priority order for context: markdown file > chat history > prompt string
+3. When checking for markdown file: verify it ends with .md AND file exists before reading
-3. Make sure to ask the user clarifying questions
+4. Make sure to ask the user clarifying questions
-4. Take the user's answers to the clarifying questions and improve the PRD
+5. Take the user's answers to the clarifying questions and improve the PRD